booknex/QUEUE/replit.md

 ### Timer Tracking
 - Wait time is calculated from `lastTouchedAt` (if exists) or `createdAt`
 - Displayed in human-readable format (e.g., "2 hours", "3 days")
-- Updates automatically via 30-second polling
+- **Updates in realtime every second** - no page refresh needed
+- Client-side timer ticks continuously for immediate feedback
+- Server sync every 30 seconds ensures data consistency
-- "Touch" button resets the timer to current time
+- "Touch" button resets the timer to current time and moves card to end of queue

 ### Urgency Indicators
 Visual color-coded bars on the left of each queue item: